georgeSEC1/ritemath/README.md

 # ritemath
-Useful for checking and solving bank transactions in one easy step, addition of transactions not required.
+Useful for checking and solving bank transactions in one easy mathematical operation, addition of transactions not required.